 Companion planting has always been popular with gardeners in the know.
 They realize that creating the perfect growing environment for their favorite fruits, is as simple as designing just the right neighbors to live alongside their plants.
-Here are 10 companion herbs for the best tomatoes you can grow.

 01 of 10

 If you have ever tasted the richness of basil, it will come as no surprise that basil enhances the flavor of your favorite tomato as it grows.
-This companion is not only easy to tuck in alongside your favorite tomato plant, it also makes a lovely complimentary planting.
+This companion is not only easy to tuck in alongside your favorite tomato plant, but it also makes a lovely complimentary planting.

 02 of 10